aptech/docs/docs/CR-h5write.rst

 Remarks
 -------

-To write rows of data to an HDF5 dataset in a iterative manner, see writer.
+To write rows of data to an HDF5 dataset in an iterative manner, see :func:`writer`.

 .. seealso:: Functions :func:`h5create`, :func:`h5read`, :func:`h5writeAttribute`, :func:`dataopen`, :func:`writer`, :func:`seekr`

-HDF5 h5 write